nyu-pl-sp19/class10/README.md

-OCaml's module system consists of a second language layer that sits on top of OCaml's language for program expressions (for defining values, including functions).
+OCaml's module system consists of a second language layer that sits on top of OCaml's language for program expressions (for defining values, which includes functions).
 An OCaml program is structured into a set of modules that may depend on each other.
 Each module consists of a module signature and a module implementation.